RADIO AIRPLAY

 What is Interactive/Non-Interactive Radio?

-BDS Radio tracks airplay on interactive and non-interactive radio as well as cable music channels.
-BDS captures more than 100 million songs annually om more than 1600 radio stations in over 140 markets in the US (including Puerto Rico) and 30 Canadian markets.
+Luminate tracks airplay on interactive and non-interactive radio as well as cable music channels.
+They capture more than 100 million songs annually on more than 1600 radio stations in over 140 markets in the US (including Puerto Rico) and 30 Canadian markets.
 In order to have a chance at making any of these charts’ artists must upload STRIPPED FILES only in high-quality MP3.
 No music with any junk data, or cover art will be accepted.
 Wave files do work however they are converted to MP3 automatically when uploaded.
-KRZ Publishing offers the “Stripping” service as part of our ISRC Codes and Radio Tracking service.
-You will also need your ISRC Codes for the songs, and UPC for the album if applicable.
+KRZ Publishing offers the “Stripping” service as part of our Publishing or Sync Agreements

 What is Mediabase?